Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Introduction

-In this work, we investigate horizonless solutions in ECG and demonstrate the existence of static timelike circular circular orbits for massive particles in a purely gravitational, electrically neutral, static, and spherically symmetric context.
-We further identify these orbits as the innermost stable circular orbits (ISCOs) and show that they naturally give rise to the Aschenbach effect.
+In this work, we investigate horizonless solutions in ECG and demonstrate the existence of SSTCOs for massive particles in a purely gravitational, electrically neutral, static, and spherically symmetric context.
+We further identify these orbits as the ISCOs.
+Additionally, we investigate the radial distributions of the velocity, angular velocity, and specific energy for particles on circular orbits, particularly in connection with the Aschenbach effect.

 The paper is organized as follows: Section \ref{model} introduces Einsteinian cubic gravity and its numerical solutions.
 Section \ref{orbits} presents the geodesic equations and analyzes the existence and stability of static orbits.
 Section \ref{aschenbach} discusses the Aschenbach effect in these spacetimes.
 Finally, Section \ref{conclusions} summarizes our results and discusses their implications.